open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 - `metrics`: The processor uses metric names to identify a set of cumulative sum metrics and converts them to cumulative delta.
 Defaults to converting all metric names.
 - `max_stale`: The total time a state entry will live past the time it was last seen.
 Set to 0 to retain state indefinitely.
 Default: 0
-- `monotonic_only`: Specify whether only monotonic metrics are converted from cumulative to delta.
-Default: `true`.
-Set to `false` to convert metrics regardless of monotonic setting.

 #### Example